 We hiked two trails at Sleeping Bear Dunes and drove the scenic drive through the park.
 The scenic drive hits many overlooks, and in one spot you can climb around on the dunes, but there are a zillion people at each stop and we had to bypass a few because there was no parking.
 We did fight our way through the crowd to see the dunes up close, but the wind had kicked up and the flying sand and throngs of people sent us back to the car pretty quickly.
 The dunes are cool, but we’re from Jockey’s Ridge country, so nbd. 🙂

 Alligator Hill is a nice walk in the woods on a wide trail to a couple scenic lookouts over Lake Michigan; we looped around the Easy and Intermediate trails, only briefly getting lost on the Advanced trail.
-(The difficulty designations are apparently for cross-country skiing; all trails seemed easy hiking-wise.)
+(The difficulty designations are for cross-country skiing; all trails seemed easy hiking-wise.)
 We were lucky that the sun was out for this hike because Lake Michigan is a brilliant blue under the sun.
 It looks like the Caribbean.
 Gorgeous.

 The Empire Bluff hike is an easy 1.5 mile round-trip to big views of Lake Michigan and its sandy, wild shore, and Sleeping Bear Dunes in the distance.
-This hike was much more crowded than Alligator Hill, but it was a pleasant walk and the view was fantastic (if a big gray due to the clouds).
+This hike was much more crowded than Alligator Hill, but it was a pleasant walk and the view was fantastic (if a bit gray due to the clouds).

 Our first night in town we had dinner and beer at The Filling Station, buzzing with families and pre-marathon carb-loaders.
 The pizza was good, the beer was ok (J wrote about it here), and the staff was cool but a couple things annoyed us: it’s TOO family-friendly (no offense, parents, but when I go out to dinner I don’t want to hear your kids screaming or see them tearing around the restaurant), and the service is slow/lacking.
 Everyone orders from a single location at the bar, and the food is delivered to you when it’s ready–that means if you want a beer, or a water refill, or anything at all, you have to go to the counter and order it/get it yourself.
 Boy, I really do sound cranky, huh, Uncle Jim?